Community Bank of Northern Virginia and Guaranty National Bank of Tallahassee

 Since the filing of the Joint Consolidated Amended Class Action Complaint, RFC filed Chapter 11 bankruptcy in the United States Bankruptcy Court for the Southern District of New York (Case No. 12-12019).
 The RFC bankruptcy is part of a consolidation proceeding (Case No. 12-12020) in which RFC and its parent company ResCap, LLC, along with numerous other affiliated subsidiaries, have sought bankruptcy protection.
 When the bankruptcy was filed, an automatic stay of litigation against RFC went into effect.
 The claims of the plaintiffs and the putative class are listed in the bankruptcy filing as contingent, unliquidated, and unsecured claims.
 The putative class members are represented in the bankruptcy proceeding as one of a nine member general unsecured creditors committee through borrower Rowena Drennen.
 The committee has retained counsel and other consultants to represent the unsecured creditors.

 On September 18, 2012, Judge Lancaster heard argument on Motions to Dismiss and took the matters under advisement.
 Sadly, Judge Lancaster passed away on April 24, 2013.
-Judge Schwab has been appointed to overtake the case.
+Judge Schwab was appointed to overtake the case.
 A status conference was held on June 12, 2013, at which Judge Schwab announced the dismissal of the FDIC, which was the receiver for GNBT.
 PNC remains the sole defendant in the action pending in the Western District of Pennsylvania.
 On July 31, 2013, Judge Schwab certified this case as a class action and appointed Bruce Carlson and Fred Walters co-lead class counsel.
 Richardson Patrick Westbrook & Brickman was named as additional counsel for the class.
-Judge Schwab has subsequently ordered the parties to mediation to attempt to settle the case.
-The mediation process could take several months to complete.
-Judge Schwab’s recent orders are linked below.

 - Order Referring Case to ADR 8-2-2013